Yaffa GrossmanDirector of the Career and Community Engagement Center

-Yaffa is also professor and former chair of the Beloit College Biology Department and a faculty member and former chair of the Environmental Studies program.
+Yaffa is also Professor and Chair of the Beloit College Biology Department and a faculty member and former Chair of the Environmental Studies program.
 She is a physiological plant ecologist with research interests in plant carbon allocation, growth analysis, modeling, and sustainability.
 She has strong interests in interdisciplinary education and has served as co-Principal Investigator of the Pathways to Sustainability Leadership Program and Director of the Sustainability Fellows Program.
 She teaches Botany, Biometrics, Environmental Biology, and Ecology, and topics courses in conservation biology, environmental sustainability, physiological plant ecology, and environment and society.
 She enjoys working with students in the classroom and on research and applied projects.
 In 2005, she received the Underkofler Award for Excellence in Undergraduate Teaching, awarded by Alliant Corporation.

-Liberal Arts in Practice Center, first floor, 703 Emerson Street
+Career and Community Engagement Center, first floor, 703 Emerson Street

 Sanger Science Center, Room 332